philgyford/ansible-multi-django/README.md

 ### Vaulted config

-In addition, the `roles/apps/vars/vault.yml` file is encrypted with ansible-vault, and contains variables that can be used in `roles/apps/vars/main.yml`. eg, in `vault.yml` we might have:
+In addition, the `group_vars/all/vault.yml` file is ignored by `.gitignore`, and contains variables that can be used in `group_vars/all/apps.yml`. eg, in `vault.yml` we might have:

     vault:
       pepysdiary:
     	db_password: 'secretpassword'

-And in `main.yml` we can use that password like this:
+And in `apps.yml` we can use that password like this:

     apps:
 	  - name: 'pepysdiary'
 	    db_password: '{{ vault.pepysdiary.db_password }}'

-See `roles/apps/vars/vault_example.yml` for an unencrypted example file.
-Copy it to `roles/apps/vars/vault.yml` and encrypt it with:
+See `group_vars/all/vault_example.yml` for an example file.
+Copy it to `group_vars/all/vault.yml` and edit is as needed.

+Instead of having it `.gitignore`d, you could encrypt it instead.
+Do that with:

-    $ ansible-vault encrypt roles/apps/vars/vault.yml
+    $ ansible-vault encrypt group_vars/all/vault.yml

 Edit it with:

-    $ ansible-vault edit roles/apps/vars/vault.yml
+    $ ansible-vault edit group_vars/all/vault.yml

-Currently the `vault.yml` is listed in `.gitignore` so it isn't committed to git.
-Encrypting it as well might be overkill...
+You would then need to add `--ask-vault-pass` whenever you use `ansible-playbook` (see below).

 ### Django sites